 Inverted leases are another common financing structure, although they are only available for investment tax credit transactions.
 Unlike partnership flips and sale-leasebacks, where the project owner is the only party entitled to tax benefits, a special rule for inverted leases allows the lessor to pass the investment tax credit on to the lessee.
 The lessee claims the credit based on the project's fair market value (as opposed to the project's cost).
-The lessee must recognise income ratably over five years in an amount equal to one-half of the tax credits.
+The lessee must recognise income ratably over five years in an amount equal to 50 per cent of the tax credits.
 The lessor is entitled to all of the depreciation.

-There are two types of inverted leases: a basic structure where the developer is the lessor and leases the project to a tax-equity lessee, and an overlapping ownership structure where the lessee is a minority (typically up to 49 per cent) owner of the lessor.
+There are two types of inverted leases: a basic structure where the developer is the lessor and leases the project to a tax-equity lessee and an overlapping ownership structure where the lessee is a minority (typically up to 49 per cent) owner of the lessor.
 One of the benefits of the inverted lease is that it allows the parties to split up the tax benefits and allocate them among the parties who want them the most.
 For example, if a tax-equity investor only wants tax credits and the developer has some appetite for depreciation, the basic inverted lease structure makes more sense than a standard partnership flip.
 The overlapping ownership variant would be an improvement over the basic structure if the parties want some of the depreciation to go to the tax-equity investor.

 Another advantage of the inverted lease is that the tax credit basis step-up to fair market value is free in the sense that entering into a lease is not a taxable event.
-The step up can have a tax cost in the other structures because the sale of a project to a flip partnership or to the tax-equity investor in a sale-leaseback is a taxable event for the developer.
+The step-up can have a tax cost in the other structures because the sale of a project to a flip partnership or to the tax-equity investor in a sale-leaseback is a taxable event for the developer.